liferay/liferay-docs/develop/tutorials/articles/400-back-end-frameworks/04-message-bus/01-message-destinations.markdown

 In Message Bus, you send messages to *destinations*.
 A destination is a named logical (not physical) location.
 Sender classes send messages to destinations, while listener classes wait to receive messages at the destinations.
-In this way, the sender and recipient don't need to know each other--they're loosely coupled.
+In this way, the sender and recipient don't need to know each other---they're loosely coupled.
 Here are the messaging destination topics this tutorial covers:

 - [Destination configuration](#destination-configuration)